There are 8 main ethnic groups in Gambia living side by

-side with a minimum of inter-tribal friction, each preserving its own
+side with a minimum of inter-tribal friction, each preserving

-there is an increasing amount of cultural interaction and fusion.
+systems though there is an increasing amount of cultural interaction

-tribe!
+from the same tribe!
 This by no means suggests that there is a

 lack of individual identity.
 While there is growth in multi-ethnic

-expressions, the search by groups to reaffirm their identities remains.
+expressions, the search by groups to reaffirm their identities

-classifying people by blood or ethnic traits is increasingly
+However, classifying people by blood or ethnic traits is increasingly

-difficult as there has been extensive migrations and inter-marriages over the
+difficult as there has been extensive migrations and inter-marriages

-increased after the establishment of Bathurst (Banjul) in 1816.
-They
+after the establishment of Bathurst (Banjul) in 1816.
+They came

 other West African countries.